 WedShed note: we thought we’d chime in here to say she’s right.
 We bought furniture and styling items for our own weddings and guess what?
 Despite trying to flog them off on Gumtree and eBay, they’re still sitting in the garage a year later.

 What are some of the things that effect how much your services cost?

-Often couples book a venue without realising they’ve signed a contract allowing only a 2 hour bump in time… or their room is only accessible via 3 flights of stairs.
+Often couples book a venue without realising they’ve signed a contract allowing only a two hour bump in time… or their room is only accessible via three flights of stairs.
 Anything is possible when it comes to our packages but these things will influence the quote.

 Here are some of our top considerations that might affect your styling quote:

 - How much furniture and décor is desired